matrworld/dedoc/README.md

 At the moment, there is no vendor cost for creating, storing, and uploading your documentation on-chain.
 However, you will be responsilble for paying the on-chain fees associated with the creation of any asset.

 ## I have other questions, where is the best place to ask?
 Join our server, [Ru Labs](https://discord.gg/pyjAVAqSbX),  if you have any questions or need any support.

+## Where are my assets stored?
+Assets are stored on Arweave and Solana.
+Arweave handles the JSON storage for your assets, while the Solana ledger maintains the history for your assets.

+## How much on-chain fees can I expect?
+The most costly operation is creating an account, something you do 1 time per wallet, and this operation is .02 SOL ($2-3 at today's price).
+Updates and uploads only range in cost from a few cents.

+## Can I import existing documenation into DeDoc?

+Yes, you can follow our existing schema to import pages into DeDoc.

+## Is there a backup option for my documentation in case of data loss?

+Since all data is on-chain and owned by the user, any loss of data by the user may be permanent and DeDoc is not held liable.
+You are allowed to back these files up in any way you see fit.